What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 Want to view your social traffic by landing page instead of social network?
 Just swap out Session source for Landing page in the Rows box.

 When you connect Google Analytics with Search Console, you get a powerful report about your organic traffic that can help you become the savvy marketer you want to be.
-Knowing which Queries your site ranks for and gets traffic with can really help you zero in your SEO efforts on certain keywords.
+Knowing which Queries on your site rank and generate traffic can really help you zero in on your SEO efforts for certain keywords.

-For instance, see a query that you have a lot of impressions for, but not many clicks?
-Search that keyword in Google to find out what everyone else is doing that maybe you’re missing on your page.
+For instance, do you see a query for which you have a lot of impressions but not many clicks?
+Search that keyword in Google to find out what everyone else is doing that you may be missing on your page.

 In MonsterInsights, find your report in the Search Console tab: